aurimasmb/worldclimatebath/meeting1.md

    * Ask Pete Phelps (Head of Estates)
    * Science in Policy group

+**put together some way for people to claim which materials they will bring**

 ### 3. Publicity

 Niall will oversee publicity for the event.